bobanm/ethereum-basic-demo/README.md

 is the place to start from.
 It is a beginner-friendly demo which strips off all the bloat, so you can focus on what matters: How to build a simple, lean and efficient dapp.

+Before you continue reading, check out the dapp right now, and try it out with some test ETH.

+The contract is deployed on L1 testnets:

+- Ropsten
+- Rinkeby
+- Goerli
+- Kovan

+And also on L2 testnets:

+- Optimism Kovan
+- Arbitrum Rinkeby

+Head to https://boban.ninja/refunder/, point your MetaMask to any of those networks, and make some transfers and refunds.

 About this document
 -------------------